gitbls/pktables/README.md

     * `--accept` terminates the pk-servicename chain with an ACCEPT rather than DROP, which you might want to do for monitoring or early testing. `--accept` is optional.

-* `pktables remove servicename` - Removes the pk-servicename chain and the jump to it in the INPUT chain
+* `pktables remove servicename` &mdash; Removes the pk-servicename chain and the jump to it in the INPUT chain

-* `pktables add ipaddr --service servicename` - Adds an entry to the pk-servicename chain to ACCEPT packets from the specified IP address. `--service servicename` is required.
+* `pktables add ipaddr --service servicename` &mdash; Adds an entry to the pk-servicename chain to ACCEPT packets from the specified IP address. `--service servicename` is required.

-* `pktables delete ipaddr --service servicename` - Removes the entry for the specified IP address from the pk-servicename chain. `--service servicename` is required.
+* `pktables delete ipaddr --service servicename` &mdash; Removes the entry for the specified IP address from the pk-servicename chain. `--service servicename` is required.

 ## Usage